webster-and-webster/coffee-db/README.md

 ```

 ## Testing with pytest
 The project uses pytest for testing.
-Testing is split into unit-tests for the coffee_app, and integration tests.
+Testing is split into unit-tests and integration tests.
 The tests are checked as part of the CICD pipeline, but they can be run manually with the following make commands:
 ```
-make test_app
+make unit-tests
-make test_integration
+make integration-tests
 ```
 Note: In order for the tests to pass, you must have an available connection to a PSQL database.
-Note: Tests are still a work in progress, and testing coverage is sparse right now.
+Note: Integration tests use TestContainers to run a fresh psql database in an isolated container.

 ## Heroku Commands